logicmoo/logicmoo_workspace/README.md

  - inversion for lower triangular matrices

-The library was developed for dealing with multivariate Gaussian distributions, that's the reson for the focus on positive semi-definite matrices
+The library was developed for dealing with multivariate Gaussian distributions, that's the reason for the focus on positive semi-definite matrices

 Example of use
 ---------------